sandstorm-io/sandstorm/README.md

   [WebSocket forwarding](http://nginx.org/en/docs/http/websocket.html), which requires nginx 1.3.13 or better.
 * If you want SSL, then you will definitely need an nginx proxy (or something equivalent).
-You will further need to use a wildcard certificate, and wildcard DNS.
+You will further need to use a wildcard certificate.

 For reference, [nginx-example.conf](nginx-example.conf) contains the http server part of nginx config used by Sandstorm Alpha.